-Philippa has taught on Stringwise courses, leading a variety of strands, for more than 15 years.
+Philippa taught on Stringwise courses, leading a variety of strands, for more than 15 years.
 She is a violin and musicianship teacher of wide experience, having worked in a wide range of environments from initial experiences of whole class instrumental teaching on the Tower Hamlets String Project, to, currently, leading the First String Experience course at the Royal Academy of Music.
 She also has a strong background in teacher training, presently at the Royal Northern College of Music, where she is Head of Music Education, and also works as a freelance music education writer and consultant.

-Philippa Bunting is a widely experienced teacher of the violin and general musicianship, who has taught on Stringwise courses, leading a variety of strands, for more than 15 years.
+Philippa Bunting is a widely experienced teacher of the violin and general musicianship, who taught on Stringwise courses, leading a variety of strands, for more than 15 years.
 Currently Head of Music Education at the Royal Northern College of Music, she is also Director of the First String Experience course at the Royal Academy of Music.

 Philippa has taught at the Guildhall School of Music and Drama and Trinity Laban, as well as for a number of local authorities and in private practice.
 She has worked for three awarding bodies, Guildhall Exams, Trinity Guildhall and the Associated Board, in syllabus development and teacher training, including writing teaching qualifications.